-- If the object is the first thing on the page, begin at the top one-inch margin.
-It can be centered left-to-right on the page, but do not center it top-to-bottom on the page. - Your page can have multiple objects provided they all completely fit, without compromising on margins. - Number the object according to its position in the chapter (e.g., in Chapter 5 you may have a Table 5.1, Table 5.2, and Figures 5.1, 5.2, and 5.3). - Put table titles above the tables.
-Figure titles can be located either above or below the figures, but choose above or below and stay consistent throughout your paper. - When tables or figures are too wide to fit within the required one-inch margins, either reduce the size (if possible) or change the orientation of that page to landscape.
+- Float the object to the top of the page. - Your page can have multiple objects provided they all completely fit, without compromising on margins. - Title should be directly below the object for figures and above for tables.
+Number the object according to its position in the chapter (e.g., in Chapter 5 you may have a Table 5.1, Table 5.2, and Figures 5.1, 5.2, and 5.3). - When tables or figures are too wide to fit within the required one-inch margins, either reduce the size (if possible) or change the orientation of that page to landscape.